dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 [!code-html[main](../../../razor-page-intro/RazorPagesContacts/Pages/Create.cshtml)]

-The `PageModel` class *Pages/Create.cshtml.cs* 'code-behind' file for the view:
+The `PageModel` class *Pages/Create.cshtml.cs* code-behind file for the view:

 [!code-cs[main](../../../razor-page-intro/RazorPagesContacts/Pages/Create.cshtml.cs?name=ALL)]

 By convention, the `PageModel` class is called `<PageName>Model` and is in the same namespace as the page.
 Not much change is needed to convert from a page using `@functions` to define handlers and a page using a `PageModel` class.

-Using a `PageModel` 'code-behind' file supports unit testing, but requires you to write an explicit constructor and class.
-Pages without `PageModel` 'code-behind' files support runtime compilation, which can be an advantage in development.  <!-- review: why? -->
+Using a `PageModel` code-behind file supports unit testing, but requires you to write an explicit constructor and class.
+Pages without `PageModel` code-behind files support runtime compilation, which can be an advantage in development.  <!-- review: advantage because you can make changes and refresh the browser without explicitly compiling the app -->

 The page has an `OnPostAsync` *handler method* which runs on `POST` requests (when a user posts the form).
 You can add handler methods for any HTTP verb.
 The most common handlers are: